codyde/kubecon-minilab-sonobuoy/README.md

 ## Key Capabilities

-**Conformance Testing:** - Sonobuoy generates reports to indicate if clusters are properly configured and conformant to the official Kubernetes specifications
+* **Conformance Testing:** - Sonobuoy generates reports to indicate if clusters are properly configured and conformant to the official Kubernetes specification
-**Workload Debugging:** - Capable of generating reporting around workloads for debugging purposes **Extensible:** - Leverage existing or create new plugins to test any custom confirmation for clusters
+* **Workload Debugging:** - Capable of generating reporting around workloads for debugging purposes
+* **Extensible:** - Leverage existing or create new plugins to test any custom confirmation for clusters

 ### Environment Overview